Loading…

 Moderators

-Robin Abad Ocubillo is a dedicated public servant with a passion for civic innovation in public space design, planning, evaluation, and policy.
+Robin Abad Ocubillo (co-chair of the board of directors at the Yerba Buena Center for the Arts in San Francisco) is a dedicated public servant with a passion for civic innovation in public space design, planning, evaluation, and policy.
 For over a last decade, Robin has led several of placemaking programs at the City and County of San Francisco during a periods of intensive...
 Read More →

 avatar for Eric Solis